GeoNode/geonode/docs/new_docs/tutorial_security.rst

    .. figure:: img/add_test_user.PNG

    Fill out the form, and then click *save* at the right bottom of the site.
-Now you should be directed to the site where you can change the permissions on the user.
+Now you should be directed to the site where you can change the permissions on the user *test_user*.
 As default only *active* is checked.
 If you want this user also to be able to attend the *Django Admin Interface* you can also check *staff status*.
+For now we leave the settings as they are!

    .. todo:: groups and permissions!